LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D1-StylingWithCSS.md

 CSS is designed to facilitate the separation of *presentation* and *content*, including layout, colors, and fonts.
 This separation can:

-- Provide more flexibility and control over formatting
+- Provide more flexibility and control over formatting.
 -  Enable multiple web pages to share formatting by sharing a .css file.
 - Improve the page load speed between the pages that share the file and its formatting since the .css file can be cached.